Terriao/OpenJND/README.md

 ## Frequently asked questions

-**Do the three language implementations produce identical maps?**
-Visually equivalent, not bit-identical.
-Floating-point ordering, BLAS/DCT backends, and (in two cases) deliberate algorithmic simplifications introduce small differences that are documented in each subdirectory.

 **Why does the catalogue include foundational models alongside recent ones?**
 Because perceptual codecs and watermarking systems in active production still rely on foundational pixel-domain estimators for their simplicity, low latency, and codec-locality.
 JND is a domain where the newest model is rarely the right answer by default — different applications call for different generations of the lineage.